gigiobix/kubewebctl/guide.md

 and check the website

     kubectl get ws
-    NAME  DESIRED READY UPDATED AVAIL GEN AGE  GITREPO                              ROUTE kubeo 3       3     3       3     1   16m  https://github.com/kalise/kubeo.git  kubeo.noverit.com
+    NAME  DESIRED READY UPDATED AVAIL GEN AGE  ROUTE kubeo 3       3     3       3     1   16m  kubeo.noverit.com

-Our website custom controller should see this and then it creates the related child resources as specified in the ``website-cc.yaml`` file: a deploy and its child pods, a service, and an ingress to expose the service to the external (assuming an ingress controller is in place).
+Our website custom controller should see this and then it creates the related child resources: a deploy and its child pods, a service, and an ingress to expose the service to the external (assuming an ingress controller is in place).

 Check all the created child resources: